expfactory/expfactory-python/doc/source/development.rst

 An experiment is just a folder with files that are expected to be a certain way.
 The "core" of an experiment is:

 * config.json: a file with a bunch of information about an experiment, meta-data
-* experiment.js: a javascript file to run the experiment
+* experiment.js: the main javascript file to run the experiment
 * style.css: (optional) custom styling

 A recommended strategy for developing a new experiment is to `find an experiment <https://github.com/expfactory/expfactory-experiments>`_ similar to the one you want to make, copy the folder, and edit it.
 We recommend using JsPsych for tutorials, help, and examples, as the `documentation <http://docs.jspsych.org/tutorials/go-nogo-task/>`_ is really great.
 We also provide an standard reaction time (commented) empty template `for you to download <https://github.com/expfactory/expfactory-python/raw/master/expfactory/templates/experiment_template.zip>`_, and in the future will provide a dynamic web interface for generating new templates.
 When you submit a PR to the expfactory-experiments repo, the experiment will be tested with continuous integration, and before doing this, we have provided a simple command line tool that can be used to validate the basics about the config.json and experiment folder.